erikinkinen/enact-theme-lune/docs/index.md

 ---
-title: Sandstone UI Module
+title: Lune UI Module
 ---

-The sandstone package includes the following documentation:
+The lune package includes the following documentation:

 * [Using VirtualList, VirtualGridList and Scroller](./virtual-list-scroller.md)